• Skip to primary navigation

 * Publicity Photo • JEFF OSTROWSKI (2018)

-He currently serves as choirmaster for the new FSSP Apostolate in Los Angeles, CA, where he lives with his wife and children.
+For ten years, Mr. Ostrowski served as choirmaster for the new FSSP Apostolate in Los Angeles, CA. In 2024, he accepted a position as choirmaster at the church of Saint Mary in Michigan, where he lives with his wife and children.
 In the past, he has directed the Cristóbal de Morales Consortium, Corpus Christi Cathedral Schola Cantorum, and a high school choral program.
 He assisted in the production of the Brébeuf Hymnal and Jogues Missal.
 Known across the globe as a composer, before he had reached the age of 30, Mr. Ostrowski’s compositions had already been sung by distinguished choirs—e.g. the resident choir of the New York Philharmonic—as well as for Masses in major churches such as Saint Peter’s Basilica (Vatican City).
 1

 NOTES FROM THIS ARTICLE: